edavis25/Fantasy-Football-Database/README.md

   - **data** - All scraped raw data.
 Duplicate player information.
   - **schema** - SQL scripts, views, and data dump files.
 - **data-scrapers** - R and Java web bots used to scrape data.
+  - **UpdatePlayerStatus** - Java app scrapes nfl.com for rosters and updates player status in DB.
+  - **fantasy-java-library** - Small .jar file with commonly used functions in the java scrapers.